telefonicaid/fiware-pep-steelskin/README.md

 * `config.bypassRoleId`: ID of the role that will be considered to have administrative rights over the proxy (so being transparently proxied without validation).
 Valid values are Role UUIDs.
 E.g.: `db50362d5f264c8292bebdb5c5783741`.
 * `config.dieOnRedirectError`: this flags changes the behavior of the PEP Proxy when an error is received when redirecting a request.
 If the flag is true, the PEP Proxy process is shut down immediately; if it is false, the behavior is the usual: generate a 501 Code error.
 * `config.bodyLimit`: Controls the maximum request body size allowed, in bytes.
 Default is 1 Mb
-* `config.localPDP`: Use local implementation for validate PDP (Policy Decision Point) or not
+* `config.localPDP`: Use local implementation for validate PDP (Policy Decision Point) or not.
+Default is false

 ### Authentication configuration
 * `config.authentication.checkHeaders`: when the proxy is working with the access control disabled (just user authentication), indicates whether the `fiware-service` and `fiware-servicepath` headers should be checked for existance and validity (checking: the headers exist, thy are not empty and the user is really part of the service and subservice mentioned in the header).
 This option is ignored when authorization is enabled, and considered to be `true` (as the headers constitute a mandatory part of the authorization process).
 Default value is `true`.